openworkers/openworkers-website/src/routes/docs/workers/scheduled-tasks/+page.md

 ## Tips

-- Always use `event.waitUntil()` to ensure async operations complete
+- Use `ctx.waitUntil()` to ensure async operations complete before the worker terminates
 - Log important milestones for debugging
 - Set appropriate timeouts on external API calls
 - Use secrets for API keys and tokens